NFoEM’s INTERIM RESEARCH GOALS

 - Enhance clinical research opportunities and support the foundation’s investigators.

-- Attract to NFEM top-level medical professionals who seek to combine clinical practice with clinical research in order to ensure a consistently excellent level of medical care.
+- Attract to NFoEM top-level medical professionals who seek to combine clinical practice with clinical research in order to ensure a consistently excellent level of medical care.

 - Facilitate productive deployment of resources from or in conjunction with public, private, foundation, and other institutional participants.

 Every hospital’s Emergency Medicine Department represents the critical care ‘front line’ for successfully evaluating and initially addressing patients’ severe injuries and illnesses.
-NFEM’s sole focus is on funding substantive research into innovative, new treatments that empower improved medical solutions delivery and response capabilities of Emergency Department physicians, so that more lives can be saved and better patient healthcare can be delivered in emergent situations.
+NFoEM’s sole focus is on funding substantive research into innovative, new treatments that empower improved medical solutions delivery and response capabilities of Emergency Department physicians, so that more lives can be saved and better patient healthcare can be delivered in emergent situations.
 Dr. Peter Rosen, M.D.
-NFEM, Chairman of the Board
+Emeritus CEO and former Chairman of the Board